 “I hear and I forget.
 I see and I remember.
 I do and I understand.” ~Confucius~

-The Social Media Fitness experience takes many pre-conceptions around students, their devices and social apps and throws it all on its collective ear.
-Rather, students and staff begin to think differently about the phenomenal power and global reach that their smartphones and social apps afford.
+The new “Digital Intelligence” series of school presentations and workshops, a natural evolution of the Social Media Fitness experience, takes many pre-conceptions around students, their devices and social apps and throws it all on its collective ear.
+Rather, students and educators begin to think differently about the remarkable power and global reach that their smartphones and social apps afford.
 And how, specifically, to create and manage authentic, compelling, and sustainable content.

 We don’t teach from fear because, well, that’s so done.
 Students don’t respond to or respect it and we don’t believe that it supports an effective learning strategy.
 Is bullying and privacy-risk covered?
-Absolutely – through education and empowerment – not fear.
+Absolutely – through education and empowerment around the virtues of gratitude, character and purpose – not fear.

 Every comment, update, tweet, snap, video, story, opinion, image or blog entry is evaluated through the lens of respect, integrity, influence and creating value for others.
-This, more than anything else, often leads to the flat-out elimination of bullying and cyber-bullying.
+This, more than anything else, often leads to the reduction of bullying and cyber-bullying.
 “I do and I understand.”

 ELEMENTARY & MIDDLE SCHOOLS

 The grade-appropriate elementary school presentation (grades 4-8) is roughly 60 minutes in length and includes time for student and staff Q&A.

 We go deep into it all; Twitter, Instagram, Facebook, Snapchat and more.
 Through relevant and current examples and stories we look closely at what global influence in Social Media means in the day-to-day lives of elementary and middle school students as they journey toward secondary school.
 What they post today absolutely does matter tomorrow.
 And we show them why.